K1sna/K1sna/README.md

-# Hello, there.
+# Hello there.
 I'm Kisna.👋

 ### About me
 - 🔭 I’m currently learning Security of Software and System, which is a new field for me.